Local Court of New South Wales: History

 In 1788, following the landing of the First Fleet and establishment of the Colony of New South Wales, the power and authority of the first criminal and civil courts in the Colony of New South Wales were vested by the Charter of Justice.

-The first Court of Petty Session's courthouse was constructed in 1821 at Windsor, 56 km northwest of Sydney.
+The first Court of Petty Sessions' courthouse was constructed in 1821 at Windsor, 56 km northwest of Sydney.

+The court has also been known as the Magistrates Court.

 Structure and jurisdiction

+There are more than 160 branches across New South Wales where the Local Court has jurisdiction to deal with the majority of minor civil and criminal matters.

 The Local Court of New South Wales hears civil matters of a monetary value of up to $100,000; mental health matters; family law and/or child care matters; adult criminal proceedings, including committal hearings, and summary prosecutions for summary offences (i.e., offences of a less serious nature) and indictable offences; licensing issues (as the Licensing Court); industrial matters; and mining matters.
 In addition to this, the Local Court, via its Small Claims Division, hears claims for less than $10,000 and also hears applications for Apprehended Violence Orders (AVOs).
 The local court has limited jurisdiction under the to hear and determine family law matters.
 The local court can deal with applications such as property settlements and residence orders.

 A magistrate can sentence offenders to imprisonment for no more than two years per offence, and no more than the maximum of five years for multiple offences.